top of page

 This powerful magnifier allows her to increase the size of books and worksheets dramatically, and even change the colour contrast of the images to suit her own specific visual needs.

-Although she was a previous recipient of a handheld magnifier previously, she is now able to use the larger device at school where she is doing well at high school, and the smaller device at home.
+Although she was a previous recipient of a handheld magnifier, she is now able to use the larger device at school where she is doing well at high school, and the smaller device at home.

 Merlin HD Mini Desktop Magnifier